Double Dribble (video game)

 Much of the game's popularity came from its animation sequences showing basketball players performing slam dunks, as well as "The Star-Spangled Banner" theme during the attract mode.
 These were uncommon in video games at the time of Double Dribble's release.
 It was successful in the arcades, and the game became and remained popular and remembered when it was ported to the Nintendo Entertainment System in 1987.

 Double Dribble was followed by Double Dribble: The Playoff Edition, which was released in 1994 for the Genesis/Mega Drive.
-A remake, = Double Dribble Fastbreak, was released for iOS in 2010, being based mostly on the NES version; however, the animation sequences were ripped from the arcade version.
+A remake, Double Dribble Fastbreak, was released for iOS in 2010, being based mostly on the NES version, but the animation sequences were ripped from the arcade version.

 Gameplay

 Arcade version

 Like its predecessor, Super Basketball, the player controls a five-man basketball team playing against the computer-controlled team, or controlled by a second player.
 When a coin is inserted, a credit is displayed on the bottom of the screen, along with a timer indicating one minute.
 The player is then prompted to enter their initials before starting the game.

 The gameplay is a marked difference and improvement from its predecessor, as the characters look and move better around the court.
 Like a traditional basketball game, the centers come out to the middle of the court, and the referee institutes a jump ball to begin the game.

 The goal for Double Dribble is for the player to have scored more points than the computer team before the time runs out.
 Doing so awarded the player with another minute of time, and the game continues.
 The longer the game is played, the more difficult it becomes.
 If the computer team has as many points or more as the player's team when time runs out, the game ends.

 The controls are an 8-way joystick and three buttons: one to dribble the ball on offense, one to pass the ball on offense, and one to shoot the ball on offense.
 On defense, the dribble button becomes the steal button, the pass button becomes the switch button to switch players, and the shoot button becomes the jump button.

 If the player is on offense, they must repeatedly hit the dribble button while moving the joystick in a certain direction in order to move the character with the ball.
 To pass the ball, the player moves the joystick in the direction of the character's teammate (indicated by an aura in the player's team's color) and press the pass button.
 To shoot the ball, the player must press and hold the shoot button until the character reaches the top of their jump, at which point the button must be released.